 Central & Western Honshu Luxury Tour

-Day 1： Arrive in Tokyo
+Day 1: Arrival in Tokyo

-Upon arriving at Narita or Haneda international airports, you will be met by one of our friendly and professional personal tour guides, then expediently escorted to an awaiting private car.
+Upon arriving at Narita or Haneda International Airport, you will meet one of our friendly and professional personal tour guides and be escorted to a private car.

 Upon your request, it would be our pleasure to make dinner arrangements at a nearby fine restaurant.

 Your tour guide will be at the ready in your hotel’s lobby at the agreed upon time.

 Together, you will explore both historical and modern parts of Tokyo by private car, including but not limited to:

 - a visit to the world famous Toyosu Fish Market